rda0/ldif-git-backup/README.md

                         `^(EXCLUDE_ATTRS):`
   -a LDIF_ATTR, --ldif-attr LDIF_ATTR
                         The value of attribute LDIF_ATTR will be used as filename.
-This attribute must be unique in the LDIF.
+This attribute should be unique in the LDIF.
-                        If the attribute is not present in the entry or has no value, the entry will be silently skipped.
-This parameter has no effect if combined with `-s`.
-If the attribute is not unique, bad things will happen, as entries will overwrite eachother. (default:
+                        Otherwise an incremental number will be appended to the filename.
+If the attribute is not present in the entry or has no value, the entry will be written as `unknown-<incremental_number>.ldif`.
+This parameter
+                        has no effect if combined with `-s`. (default:
                         `entryUUID`)
   -s, --single-ldif     Use single LDIF mode, do not split entries to files -n LDIF_NAME, --ldif-name LDIF_NAME